 The Thomas R. Pickering Foreign Affairs Fellowship Program

 Thank you for your interest in the Pickering Fellowship.
-The 2017 Cohort is now open.
+The 2017 application is now open.
 Please apply using the “Apply Now” button to your right.

 Funded by the U.S. Department of State and administered by The Washington Center for Internships and Academic Seminars, the Thomas R. Pickering Fellowship Program provides undergraduate and graduate students with financial support, mentoring and professional development to prepare them academically and professionally for a career in the U.S. Department of State Foreign Service.
 Women, members of minority groups historically underrepresented in the Foreign Service, and students with financial need are encouraged to apply.